mmore500/waves/blog/_posts/2021-08-20-Mitchell-Johnson_Jamie-Schmidt.md

 ![MABE structure](https://github.com/Hintzelab/MABE/wiki/images/MABE_Overview.png)

 and, though powerful, could of course be improved.
 The creation of the 2.0 version of MABE, called MABE2, was the focus of our project.
 Our main focus was on refining the underlying architecture of MABE to be more end user-friendly, particularly in designing custom experiments.
 The culmination of our efforts was in the creation of DynamicOrg, an Organism which was near-completely abstracted to allow for any combination of Genomes and Brains, as assigned through the config file.

+Along with the abstraction of organisms, we were also able to abstract away the inner workings of genomes and brains into a TypedGenome<type> and a BasicBrain.
+All of these abstractions remove many technical pre-requisites that users were required to have before using MABE2.
+Because of this, not only are far fewer steps involved when setting up an experiment, but it also takes much less time, since the majority of designing a simple experiment should be simple plug-and-play.

 ## Genomes / author: jamie
 Genomes in MABE2 are just repositories of mutable information.
 The most basic kinds are vectors of some type, and (unlike in MABE), they aren't hidden inside Organisms which manage everything about them, but they are actively added to them and manage themselves.
 This means that to mutate a Genome, any Genome, the Organism just tells the Genome to mutate itself and the Genome does.
 No longer will the Organism run all the mutation functions itself, now it just delegates.
 This, critically, means that Organisms now no longer need to know what kinds of Genomes they have at all.